lucytheboss/lucytheboss/README.md

 👉 Predicting commercial track performance using metadata & historical signals
 - Python + Statsmodels (OLS) + Spotify API + Pandas
 - **Hypothesis**: "Track success is not random; it is a predictable function of Artist Momentum, Genre, and Duration"
-- **Solution**: Predictive Modeling → Built a multivariate regression model to quantify the 'Hit Potential' of unreleased tracks ([click here](https://hit-song-predictor-mmjufawd7twrfbgoysiwkf.streamlit.app) for try out!)
+- **Solution**: Predictive Modeling → Built a multivariate regression model to quantify the 'Hit Potential' of unreleased tracks ([click here](https://hit-song-predictor-mmjufawd7twrfbgoysiwkf.streamlit.app))

 🔗 https://github.com/lucytheboss/Hit-Song-Predictor